Karuma303/Community-Governance/README.md

 ### The following resources have been created since then and are available to inform yourself and take part in the ongoing process:

-#### Github Repository
+#### GitHub Repository
-here we started a more focussed discussion on topics initially - this Github Repo will also be used to host an overview about the ongoing initiatives needed for a voting mechanism - we want everything to be open source and transparent: https://github.com/iota-community/Community-Governance/discussions
+here we started a more focussed discussion on topics initially - this GitHub repository will also be used to host an overview about the ongoing initiatives needed for a voting mechanism - we want everything to be open source and transparent: https://github.com/iota-community/Community-Governance/discussions
 A second repository focussing on the specifications of the tech and the real software development is this one: https://github.com/iota-community/treasury